Comedians Share the Jokes They Most Regret

 Something that has been really bugging me lately, that I used to do constantly, is make generalized potshots at my own appearance onstage.
 Not specific things, like “I look like if Brendan Fraser were a new mom,” which is both specific and true.
 But like, “I’m so gross and huge and ugly, and here’s some jokes predicated on those generalities.”
 This was when I was 24 and a lot fitter and closer to the thing we’re all supposed to want to look like, but I also was very depressed and drinking a lot and terrified of never finding success or love or whatever.
 So instead of cultivating self-worth, I would get onstage multiple times a night and tell people about how gross and unfuckable I was — basically daring them to laugh.
 Like, “Either you don’t laugh and that means I’m not funny, or you laugh and that means I’m not pretty.”
 It truly had nothing to do with punchlines and everything to do with my very sick ego.
 I knew people weren’t laughing, which is kind of exactly what I wanted: I wanted the right to scream at myself in public, and then also get to feel like a bunch of people just told me how pretty I actually was.
 It was a full-on hostage situation.

 Looking back now, I want to throttle myself.
 I wish I could go back in time and heckle myself with “Your body is great just as it is, but it’s also just going to keep getting worse until you die!
 Shut up!”
 It’s boring and toxic to try and tell women comics what they should or shouldn’t talk about; this isn’t to say women can’t dunk on their own appearance onstage.
-I’m talking about young women comics who aren’t yet out of college talking about how much weight they’ve gained recently —like yeah, it’s called puberty — or how ugly they are, and how “obviously no one would want to fuck me because duh, look at me,” and I see them getting a small thrill out of bullying themselves in public.
+I’m talking about young women comics who aren’t yet out of college talking about how much weight they’ve gained recently — like yeah, it’s called puberty — or how ugly they are, and how “obviously no one would want to fuck me because duh, look at me,” and I see them getting a small thrill out of bullying themselves in public.
 People don’t mind laughing at a comic making fun of themselves when they know that your self-hatred is reasonable, limited, and based in reality, so they know it won’t metastasize into a full-blown crying jag.

 I do make fun of my appearance onstage now, but it’s not from a place of festering self-hatred, so I don’t think Future Me will be heckling me anytime soon.
 I also keep it to specific ideas about specific aspects of myself that have actual jokes at the end of them.
 Not just “I hate my dumb bad body, okay?”
 Which honestly is something I would probably tweet.